Triptigithub/Memer/README.md

-# 🚀 MemeHustle
+# MemeHustle

-A modern meme marketplace where users can create, bid, upvote, and get AI-generated captions/vibes.
-Built with React + Vite (Tailwind CSS) frontend and Node.js + Express backend with Supabase (PostgreSQL) and Socket.IO for real-time interactions.
-AI caption/vibe integration is stubbed with fallback logic.
+A cutting-edge meme marketplace where users can create memes, place bids, upvote favorites, and enjoy AI-generated captions and vibes.
+Built with a React + Vite frontend (styled with Tailwind CSS) and a Node.js + Express backend, powered by Supabase (PostgreSQL) and Socket.IO for real-time updates.
+AI caption and vibe features are stubbed with fallback logic, ready for full API integration.

 <!-- Badges (example) -->
 [![Node.js](https://img.shields.io/badge/Node.js-16%2B-43853D?logo=node.js&logoColor=white)](https://nodejs.org/)